structr/structr/structr-app/src/main/resources/structr/docs/articles/Security/OAuth.md

 ## Authentication Flow

-When a user clicks the login link:
+When a user clicks the login link in your page or in the Admin UI login form, the following process is executed:

 1. Structr redirects the user to the provider's authorization URL
 2. The user authenticates with the provider (enters credentials, approves permissions)
 3. The provider redirects back to Structr's callback URL with an authorization code
 4. Structr exchanges the authorization code for an access token
 5. Structr retrieves user details from the provider
-6. Structr creates or updates the local user node
+6. Structr creates or updates the local User node
 7. If configured, Structr calls the `onOAuthLogin` method on the User type
 8. Structr creates a session and redirects to the configured return URL